-- "5.
-The objects of this Act are - (a) to regulate, and to contribute to the proper development of, the liquor, hospitality and related industries in the State; - (b) to cater for the requirements of the tourism industry; - (c) to facilitate the use and development of licensed facilities reflecting the diversity of consumer demand; - (d) to provide adequate controls over, and over the persons directly or indirectly involved in, the sale, disposal and consumption of liquor; and - (e) to provide a flexible system, with as little formality or technicality as may be practicable, for the administration of this Act."

-In its amended form s5 of the Act now provides:
+- "5(1) The primary objects of this Act are - (a) to regulate the sale, supply and consumption of liquor; and - (b) to minimize harm or ill health caused to people, or any group of people, due to the use of liquor. - (2) In carrying out its functions under this Act, the licensing authority shall have regard to the primary objects of this Act and also to the following objects - (a) to regulate, and to contribute to the proper development of, the liquor, hospitality and related industries in the State; - (b) to cater for the requirements of the tourism industry; - (c) to facilitate the use and development of licensed facilities reflecting the diversity of consumer demand; - (d) to provide adequate controls over, and over the persons directly or indirectly involved in, the sale, disposal and consumption of liquor; and - (e) to provide a flexible system, with as little formality or technicality as may be practicable, for the administration of this Act."
+Section 64(3) of the Act provides: